|

 130. existential

-relating to or dealing with existence (especially with human existence)
+relating to or dealing with the state of being

 131. fanaticism